 At Barreto Mfg.
 Inc., the operator presence system has always been mechanical.

 "We do not use micro-switches on any Barreto equipment.
 We never have – on our older equipment or on our new equipment," says Jackie Leonard at Barreto.
 "Micro switches do tend to be a common maintenance item and when we produced our first trencher in 1995, we wanted to provide a solution by having a mechanical answer to operator presence rather than electrical."

 She continues, "The clutch lever we use to engage our hydraulics is our operator presence control.
 If the operator lets go of that lever for any reason, the wheels and trenching chain stop, but the engine continues to run, eliminating the need to restart the machine to resume trenching."

 Older models still in fleet?

-If you own older walk-behind trenchers and are experiencing problems, you might have options.
+If you own some older walk-behind trenchers and are experiencing issues with the operator presence system, you might still have options.